A Guide to Contract Manufacturing in Vietnam

 How to Choose the Right Contract Manufacturer in Vietnam

-Selecting a contract manufacturing company in Vietnam isn't just about finding someone who can produce your part.
-It’s about finding a long-term partner who understands your quality standards, communication preferences, and growth plans.
-Here’s how to assess potential suppliers with a sharp, systematic lens.
+Selecting a contract manufacturing company in Vietnam involves more than just finding a factory that will produce your part.
+You should also be seeking a long-term partner who understands your quality standards, communication preferences, and growth plans.

-Evaluating Capabilities and Specialization
+Evaluate Capabilities and Specialization

 - Production capabilities: Can they handle complex assemblies or multi-material components?
+Do they have the extra capacity to produce your products with a reasonable lead time?

 - Volume alignment: Are they optimized for high-mix/low-volume, or high-volume runs?
+Will they want to do the volumes you need?

-Checking Quality Control Processes and Certifications
+Check Quality Control Processes and Certifications

-Quality must be consistent and auditable.
+Quality must be consistent and auditable:

 - Are there documented QC procedures and inspection checkpoints?